Trading Bots

 1. Flashloan unwanted token from wrapper

-2. Swap on Balancer for wanted token
+2. Swap on Balancer for the wanted token

-3. Repay flashloan with wanted token
+3. Repay the flashloan with the wanted token

 4. Profit from price spread